-The JSON-RPC API is a very popular method for interacting with Ethereum and is available in all major Ethereum node implementations (e.g. Geth and Parity) as well as many third-party web services (e.g. INFURA)
+The JSON-RPC API is a popular method for interacting with Ethereum and is available in all major Ethereum node implementations (e.g. Geth and Parity) as well as many third-party web services (e.g. INFURA)

 Connect to a JSON-RPC API located at url using the aNetworkish network.
 If url is not specified, the default (i.e.